jrbirch0154/Arizona-Walkability/README.md

 # Arizona Walkability Calculator

 A Python script that maps walkability value across Arizona zip codes by combining Walk Score data with Census rent data into a composite affordability-walkability index.
+For a quick look at the result, download and open the .html file.

 ## What It Does